redhat-best-practices-for-k8s/test-network-function/README.md

 2) That CNF container images are RHEL based.

 To test `Default` network connectivity, a [test partner pod](https://github.com/test-network-function/cnf-certification-test-partner) is installed on the network.
-The test partner pod is instructed to issue ICMPv4 requests to each container listed in the [test configuration](./test-network-function/tnf_config.yml), and vice versa.
+The test partner pod is used as a known point when testing network connectivity of test target pods, pinging to and from each pod under test.
 The test asserts that the test partner pod receives the correct number of replies, and vice versa.

 In the future, other networking protocols aside from ICMPv4 should be tested.